lmarcelli/minieuso_cpu/README.md

 ```
 test_systems 10
 ```
+* the data acquisition
+  * data from the PDM is collected in a non-triggered way, packets are sent from the Zynq every 5.24s with 3 levels of data and information on timestamping and the HV status
+  * data from the cameras is collected by acquiring with one camera at a time,  waiting 5s between acquisitions
+  * data from the photodiodes is read out into a FIFO and collected every 5s
 * the output data is in /home/minieusouser/DATA/
   * frm_000000.dat for the PDM frames
   * output0.dat for the photodiode reading